SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

 - "[Where did all the money go?
 SIGPLAN conference finances for beginners](/sites/default/files/SIGPLAN_conference_finances_for_beginners.pdf)", Andrew Black, to appear in SIGPLAN Notices.

-Some columns containing useful advice for conference organizers have been published in _SIGPLAN Notices_ over the years:
+Some columns containing useful advice for conference organizers have been published in _SIGPLAN Notices_ and elsewhere over the years:

 -   [Experiences with Author Response at PLDI and ICFP 2004](http://portalparts.acm.org/1060000/1052883/fm/frontmatter.pdf), Kathleen Fisher and Craig Chambers, (*SIGPLAN Notices*, Dec.
 2004)